 How to avoid an unfair dismissal claim

 Serious misconduct is conduct that is considered sufficiently serious to warrant immediate dismissal, without the provision of notice.
+The Fair Work Act defines serious misconduct as:

-Serious misconduct can include theft, fraud, violence, or a serious breach of occupational health and safety laws.
+Therefore, serious misconduct can include theft, fraud, violence, or a serious breach of occupational health and safety laws.

 Should you believe an employee has engaged in serious misconduct, we recommend you seek professional advice first, as the boundaries of what may be considered serious misconduct are often blurred.